Iceland in July: Things to See & Do

 Look out for the following events and festivities you could attend in July.

-See the famous Icelandic ponies at the Landsmót Hestamanna horse competition.
+See the famous Icelandic horses at the Landsmót Hestamanna horse competition.
 Athletes may also want to try the Laugavegur Ultra Marathon.

 Iceland is renowned for its musical talent and you’ll find a host of music festivals to see local and international acts.
 There’s the Eistnaflug heavy metal festival and Bræðslan in East Iceland, Innipúkinn, and the Skálholt summer concerts.